raissinging/Find-and-Fetch/README.md

 ![](https://i.imgur.com/DcJZ1Un.jpeg)

-Finally here is a link to our Figam design to show our design process:
+Finally here is a link to our Figma design to show our design process:

 https://www.figma.com/file/NwSO38lk8GKVTeiivngCWy/Find%26Fetch?node-id=0%3A1